BlueQuartzSoftware/EMMPMWorkbench/Resources/CPack/OS_X_ReadMe.txt

-In order to save space and download time the DREAM.3D OS X distribution uses a shared Frameworks and Library folder.
-Because of this if you want to move the DREAM.3D applications you MUST move the entire DREAM.3D Distribution folder and NOT individual applications and utilities.
+In order to save space and download time the EM/MPM Gui OS X distribution uses a shared Frameworks and Library folder.
+Because of this if you want to move the EM/MPM Gui applications you MUST move the entire EM/MPM Gui Distribution folder and NOT individual applications and utilities.

 Thanks
-The DREAM3D Dev Team.
+The EM/MPM Gui Dev Team.